tr?id=&ev=PageView&noscript=

 Tulsi Gabbard, director of national intelligence

-Trump announced on Wednesday that former Democratic presidential candidate and former Hawaii Rep. Tulsi Gabbard will serve as director of national intelligence.
+Trump announced last week that former Democratic presidential candidate and former Hawaii Rep. Tulsi Gabbard will serve as director of national intelligence.

 “For over two decades, Tulsi has fought for our country and the freedoms of all Americans,” the president-elect said in a statement.
 “I know Tulsi will bring the fearless spirit that has defined her illustrious career to our intelligence community, championing our constitutional rights, and securing peace through strength.”